rwslinkman/flickrclient/README.txt

     Building the UI and setting the UI's values is done in the Presenter class.
     The adapter (which comes with the library) handles the list item collection.
     The PresentableAdapter is a "one size fits all" solution that takes custom Presenters.

+    Classes that were used by the activities but do not belong to a distinct package are put in the 'util' package.
+    Amongst others, the ShakeListener is there.
+This listener monitors the accelerometer output.
+    When the accelerometers measure a acceleration higher than the threshold, an event is sent.
+    Small and reusable methods are statically available through the Utils class.

 3rd party dependencies
 - com.android.support:design v24.2.0